FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Chop up chicken and veggies, and mix evenly.
 Then, add egg to the mixture and lay on the ground beef.
 Finally, sprinkle on the berries, spreading evenly as well.
 Or you can also mash or puree the berries to let you spread it better.
 Another alternative is to throw all the veggies and berries into a food processor and chop finely or puree, depending on your dog’s preferred texture.

 Remember to remove the skin from the chicken, as this part tends to be the most likely to harbor pathogens.
 If your dog is too young or too old to chew up chicken necks, you can also grind them up and mix them in with the ground meat.
-If you have a particularly picky dog, you can also add some low-fat cottage cheese or yogurt to improve the flavor.
+If you have a particularly picky dog, you can also add some low-fat cottage cheese or yogurt to improve the flavor of this chicken recipe.
 Makes about 3-4 days’ worth of food for the average golden retriever.

 Fish and Turkey Feast